-- The PDCP SN and HFN are reset in the target gNB; - No PDCP SDUs are retransmitted in the target gNB; - The target gNB prioritises all downlink SDAP SDUs forwarded by the source gNB over the data from the core network; - NOTE: To minimise losses when a QoS flow is mapped to a different DRB at handover, the old DRB needs to be configured in the target cell.
-For in-order delivery in the DL, the target gNB should first transmit the forwarded PDCP SDUs on the old DRB before transmitting new data from 5GCN on the new DRB.
-In the UL, the target gNB should not deliver data of the QoS flow from the new DRB to 5GCN before receiving the end marker on the old DRB from the UE. - The UE does not retransmit any PDCP SDU in the target cell for which transmission had been completed in the source cell.
+- The PDCP SN and HFN are reset in the target gNB, unless the bearer is configured with DAPS handover; - No PDCP SDUs are retransmitted in the target gNB; - The target gNB prioritises all downlink SDAP SDUs forwarded by the source gNB over the data from the core network;

+- NOTE 2: To minimise losses when a QoS flow is mapped to a different DRB at handover, the old DRB needs to be configured in the target cell.
+For in-order delivery in the DL, the target gNB should first transmit the forwarded PDCP SDUs on the old DRB before transmitting new data from 5GC on the new DRB.
+In the UL, the target gNB should not deliver data of the QoS flow from the new DRB to 5GC before receiving the end marker on the old DRB from the UE. - The UE does not retransmit any PDCP SDU in the target cell for which transmission had been completed in the source cell.